imgeng/image-cdn-wordpress/readme.txt

 1. In your WordPress Administration Panels, click on Add New option under Plugins from the menu.
 2. Type `ImageEngine` in the search box in the top right corner.
-3. Click the "Install Now" button on the Image CDN – WordPress CDN Plugin.
+3. Click the "Install Now" button.
-4. Activate the plugin
+4. Activate the plugin.
-5. Go to `Settings` -> `Image CDN` and follow the instructions to enable the service.
+5. Click `ImageEngine` in the left hand menu and follow the instructions to enable the service.

 == Frequently Asked Questions ==